awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ### Previous generation instances<a name="previous-gen-instances"></a>

-Amazon Web Services offers previous generation instances for users who have optimized their applications around these instances and have yet to upgrade\.
-We encourage you to use the latest generation of instances to get the best performance, but we continue to support these previous generation instances\.
-If you are currently using a previous generation instance, you can see which current generation instance would be a suitable upgrade\.
-For more information, see [Previous Generation Instances](https://aws.amazon.com/ec2/previous-generation/)\.
+Amazon Web Services offers previous generation instance types for users who have optimized their applications around them and have yet to upgrade\.
+We encourage you to use current generation instance types to get the best performance, but we continue to support the following previous generation instance types\.
+For more information about which current generation instance type would be a suitable upgrade, see [Previous Generation Instances](https://aws.amazon.com/ec2/previous-generation/)\.

 | Type | Sizes |